 Also, based on various research, these are the most commonly abused substances in Colorado:

 - Marijuana Addiction: Coming in second on the list is marijuana.
-In a report shared in the National Survey on Drug Use and Health for 2015 and 2016, Colorado is second to Alaska in terms of percentage of marijuana usage for children aging 12 years old and above.
-They are also second to the District of Columbia when it comes to marijuana use for people aging 18 to 25 years old.
-As for individuals in the 26 and up an age bracket, they are still next to Alaska with only a .65 percent difference.
+In a report shared in the National Survey on Drug Use and Health for 2015 and 2016, Colorado has a 23.12 percentage of marijuana usage for children aging 12 years old and above.
+They are also second to the District of Columbia when it comes to marijuana use for people of age 12 years and older.
+As for individuals in the 26 and up an age bracket, they are still next to Alaska with only a .24 percent difference.

 - Cocaine Addiction: The NIDA reports that cocaine addiction in Colorado has progressively waned during the past five years.
 However, it still ranks as one of the main drugs of abuse in the state.
 Also, statistics from rehab centers in Denver and other Denver treatment center show that cocaine is still one of the leading causes of admission.

 A local news agency, The Denver Channel, shared that Colorado is actually the third among the states who have drug abuse problems.

 Furthermore, in that same news, it was revealed that the most challenging part of the analyses – drug use is in itself already difficult to track since not every drug user admits to this and not everyone engaged in illicit activities gets jailed.
 In the effort of WalletHub to make their report as credible and reliable as possible, they used a wide range of statistics.
 They gauged both the use of prescription drugs and illegal substances.

 Marijuana is taken out of the equation since it’s already legal in Colorado.
 Criminal offenses and underage marijuana use were left though.

 Substance Abuse Centers for College Students in Colorado